SP5GW/RF_Dummy_Load/README.md

 From obtained results it is clear that relation between temperature increase in Celcius per time in seconds during, which 100W of power was applied to dummy load is linear within applied $tdah$ time intervals of  5 to 20 seconds and can be described by the following formula:

 (3) $dt[C] = 2.216 * tdah[sec] + 2.55$ where $dt = tpwr - tamb$

+We will assume that also for power levels below 100W for which this test has been conducted this relation is also linear.

 Average measured $dt/tdah = 2.37 [C/sec]$